 The club has been in existence for over 30 years and during that time has given much pleasure and enjoyment to hundreds of local bridge players.
 We pride ourselves on being a friendly club that is welcoming to players of all abilities.
 Our attitude is competitive but not combative.

 We also take great pride in offering tremendous value for money.
-Our membership fee for the year 2017 is £10.
-Table money of £3.00 is charged at each duplicate session.
-(Table money for visitors is £4.00).
+Our membership fee for the year 2020 is £10.
+Table money of £4.00 is charged at each duplicate session.
+(Table money for visitors is £5.00).
+Table money for World and National Sims pairs events is £6.00 for visitors but only £4 for members.

 The club has a thriving membership and boasts several Grand Masters on its books.
 Members of the club have been very successful in many National bridge competitions.
 The club also enters representative teams into County and National events.